Dravet syndrome

-Dravet syndrome, previously known as severe myoclonic epilepsy of infancy (SMEI), is an autosomal dominant genetic disorder which causes a catastrophic form of epilepsy, with prolonged seizures that are often triggered by hot temperatures or fever.
+Dravet syndrome (DS), previously known as severe myoclonic epilepsy of infancy (SMEI), is an autosomal dominant genetic disorder which causes a catastrophic form of epilepsy, with prolonged seizures that are often triggered by hot temperatures or fever.
 It is very difficult to treat with anticonvulsant medications.
-It often begins before 1 year of age, with 6 months being the age that seizures, characterized by prolonged convulsions and triggered by fever, usually begin.
+It often begins before one year of age, with six months being the age that seizures, characterized by prolonged convulsions and triggered by fever, usually begin.

+Prolonged seizures in the first year of life are the most indicative physical manifestation of DS.
+DS is diagnosed clinically, and genetic testing is recommended if there is any doubt.
+Due to drug-refractory epilepsy in DS, many other therapies are being explored to prolong the life expectancy of patients.

 Signs and symptoms

 Dravet syndrome has been characterized by prolonged febrile and non-febrile seizures within the first year of a child's life.
 This disease progresses to other seizure types like myoclonic and partial seizures, psychomotor delay, and ataxia.
 It is characterized by cognitive impairment, behavioural disorders, and motor deficits.
 Behavioural deficits often include hyperactivity and impulsiveness, and in more rare cases, autistic-like behaviours.
 Dravet syndrome is also associated with sleep disorders including somnolence and insomnia.
 The seizures experienced by people with Dravet syndrome become worse as the patient ages, as the disease is not very observable when symptoms first appear.
 This coupled with the range of severity differing between each individual diagnosed and the resistance of these seizures to drugs has made it challenging to develop treatments.

 Dravet syndrome appears during the first year of life, often beginning around six months of age with frequent febrile seizures (fever-related seizures).
 Children with Dravet syndrome typically experience a lagged development of language and motor skills, hyperactivity and sleep difficulties, chronic infection, growth and balance issues, and difficulty relating to others.
-The effects of this disorder do not diminish over time, and children diagnosed with Dravet syndrome require fully committed caretakers with tremendous patience and the ability to closely monitor them.
+The effects of this disorder do not diminish over time, and children diagnosed with Dravet syndrome require fully committed caretakers with the ability to monitor them closely.

-Febrile seizures are divided into two categories known as simple and complex.
+Febrile seizures are divided into two categories, known as simple and complex.
 A febrile seizure would be categorized as complex if it has occurred within 24 hours of another seizure or if it lasts longer than 15 minutes.
 A febrile seizure lasting less than 15 minutes would be considered simple.
-Sometimes modest hyperthermic stressors like physical exertion or a hot bath can provoke seizures in affected individuals.
+Sometimes, modest hyperthermic stressors like physical exertion or a hot bath can provoke seizures in affected individuals.
 However, any seizure uninterrupted after 5 minutes, without a resumption of postictal (more normal; recovery-type; after-seizure) consciousness can lead to potentially fatal status epilepticus.